MU-Data-Science/GAF/FABRIC/readme.md

 Steps given below assume you have access to FABRIC, are a part of GAF project and have your SSH keys setup

-1. On Jupyter Hub clone `https://github.com/raopr/NSF-CC-GAF.git`
+1. On Jupyter Hub clone `git clone https://github.com/MU-Data-Science/GAF.git`
 2. To create a 8 or 16 node cluster on Fabric, go to `Jupyter Hub` on FABRIC portal.
-From the direcotry structure pane on the left, navigate to `NSF-CC-GAF` > `public_records`  and open `create_cluster.ipynb`
+From the direcotry structure pane on the left, navigate to `GAF` > `FABRIC` > `scripts`  and open `create_cluster.ipynb`

 <img width="575" alt="Screenshot 2023-11-17 at 4 38 09 PM" src="https://github.com/MU-Data-Science/GAF/assets/22073166/111f4d15-99b6-4155-a74e-a3c02f1a2206">